-A stay at the Riverside Farm Lodge in the Aurlandsdalen Valley ticks all the boxes, including a backdrop of looming mountains, picturesque waterfalls and crystal clear fjords that drew British nobles for flyfishing as far back as the 1840s.
-These days, hosts Bjorn and Tone offer meals in a historic smokehouse made with produce from their own garden, and have a sauna and wood-fired outdoor hot tub on the property for evenings underneath the stars.
-Best of all, they'll organize tours of nearby natural wonders, as well as visits to craftsmen and artisans in nearby Aurland, so you won't have to lift a finger to enjoy an immersive Norwegian experience.
+A stay at the Riverside Farm Lodge in the Aurlandsdalen Valley ticks all the boxes, including a backdrop of looming mountains, picturesque waterfalls, and crystal clear fjords that drew British nobles for flyfishing as far back as the 1840s.
+These days, the hosts Bjorn and Tone offer meals in a historic smokehouse made with produce from their own garden and have a sauna and wood-fired outdoor hot tub on the property for evenings underneath the stars.
+Best of all, they'll organize tours of nearby natural wonders and visits to craftsmen and artisans in nearby Aurland, so you won't have to lift a finger to enjoy an immersive Norwegian experience.

 Lucky for you, many of them have been renovated to accommodate 21st-century travelers, including the Svinoya Rorbuer just across the water from Svolvær in the heart of the Lofoten islands.
-A stay in one of these quaint, red-painted cabins really feels like a trip back in time, though some small luxuries have been taken into consideration, like fully equipped kitchens, a fine restaurant with fish specialties in a cozy, wood-paneled wharf dating back to 1828, and a wealth of organized activities including hiking, fishing, nature safaris and Northern Lights tours.
+A stay in one of these quaint, red-painted cabins really feels like a trip back in time, though some small luxuries have been taken into consideration, like fully equipped kitchens, a fine restaurant with fish specialties in a cozy, wood-paneled wharf dating back to 1828, and a wealth of organized activities including hiking, fishing, nature safaris, and northern lights tours.
 Live how the fishermen lived hundreds of years ago, but better.

 Hotels are all well and good, but if you really want to experience the wilds of northern Norway in the most authentic way possible, take inspiration from those who know it best.
-The indigenous Sami people have been living and working above the Arctic Circle since prehistoric times, making them one of Europe's northernmost indigenous people today.
-Their intense connection with nature has allowed them to survive and thrive in some of the world's harshest conditions, herding and breeding reindeer, crafting beautiful works of art from their antlers and bone, and passing down folk tales, games and dances through the generations.
+The Sámi people have been living and working above the Arctic Circle since prehistoric times, making them one of Europe's northernmost Indigenous people today.
+Their intense connection with nature has allowed them to survive and thrive in some of the world's harshest conditions, herding and breeding reindeer, crafting beautiful works of art from their antlers and bone, and passing down folk tales, games, and dances through the generations.

-Igloos and Ice Hotels
+Igloos & Ice Hotels

 The Sorrisniva Igloo Hotel is an actual hotel made out of ice, the first in Norway and the second in the world.
-Every summer, as the snow melts, the ice hotel disappears, and every winter it's built back up again in five weeks, making for a truly unique, seasonal experience.
+Every summer, as the snow melts, the ice hotel disappears, and every winter, it's built back up again in five weeks, making for a truly unique, seasonal experience.
 Finally, in a unique twist, the Kirkenes Snow Hotel offers an impressive main building adorned with intricate ice sculptures, enchanting, sprawling grounds dotted with cabins, where resident reindeers and huskies roam, and a nearby fjord where you can try your hand at king crab fishing.

 The Juvet Landscape Hotel is a perfect example, with its scattering of small, sustainably built, individual structures across the property, the better to preserve the delicate balance of this natural reserve.
 No two rooms are alike, but most have wraparound floor-to-ceiling windows and a dark color palette to make the spectacular panoramas really pop.
 The hotel even maintains some of its original historic buildings, dating back to its early days as a farmstead, including a mill, an orchard cabin, and an old cow barn with an open fireplace where guests share a communal dinner.
 Architects Jensen & Skodvin have created a magical retreat where old and new Norway meet in stunning symbiosis, and the hotel itself is the destination.

-With the longest coastline in the world, it's no wonder that Norway has an absolutely dizzying array of lighthouses, many of them welcoming guests.
+With the longest coastline in the world, it's no wonder Norway has an absolutely dizzying array of lighthouses and many welcoming guests.
 If you'd like to stay in one, however, be sure to plan ahead: they've become more and more popular over the years.
 Out of 200 lighthouses dotting the Norwegian coastline, 60 are available for bookings.
 Norway's official tourism website has listings, and so does Lighthouses of Norway, along with extensive information and blog posts about each charming property.